ranCode43/Smart-Alarm-Clock/assests/JOURNAL.md

-# Build Journal — Smart RGB Clock
+Build Journal — Smart RGB Clock

 June 3-5, 9 hrs

-## Planning
+Planning

-Picked this as the new A-tier project
+Picked this as my new A-tier project.
+Wanted something with a bunch of parts working together but not too crazy — no custom PCB, just off the shelf stuff.

-- ESP32 over Pico: built-in WiFi means NTP time sync instead of a separate RTC module — fewer parts, more accurate time.
+Used an ESP32 instead of a Pico because it has WiFi built in, so it can just grab the time from the internet instead of needing a separate RTC chip
-- OLED + BME280 share the I2C bus (different addresses) — only 2 signal pins used for both.
-- WS2812B ring driven off a single data pin, individually addressable, no per-LED resistors needed.
-- Alarm settings stored in flash  so they survive power loss without a battery-backed RTC.
-- Firmware split into modules  same pattern as the LED Cube firmware — each file owns one subsystem.
+OLED and BME280 both use I2C so they share the same 2 wires instead of needing their own The RGB ring only needs 1 wire for data which is cool Alarm saves to flash memory so it doesn't forget when it loses power Split the firmware into different files like I did on the LED Cube, so each file just does its own thing

-## Wiring
+Wiring

-Pinout finalized: I2C on 21/22, RGB data on 4, encoder on 32/33/25, buzzer on 27.
+Figured out all the pins: I2C on 21/22, RGB on 4, encoder on 32/33/25, buzzer on 27.

-## Firmware
+Firmware

-State machine: CLOCK_DISPLAY, MENU, SET_ALARM, ALARM_TRIGGERED.
-Encoder rotation handled via interrupt so it stays responsive independent of display refresh rate.
-RGB animation updates every 30ms
+Made a state machine so the clock knows what screen it's on (normal clock, menu, setting the alarm, or alarm going off).
+Encoder uses interrupts so it doesn't feel laggy.

+June 8

+Modeled the actual parts instead of just plain boxes — ESP32 with the pin headers, BME280, and the OLED, all real sizes Put the encoder through the side wall with the little knob and everything Added a lid so the box actually closes now instead of being open on top Modeled  M2 screw with actual threads and made mounting holes so the board is screwed in instead of just sitting there loose Modeled the RGB ring using the real measurements from the listing so the hole actually fits it right